Enrolling your employees

 The first-time contributions should be paid to your trustee on or before the 10th day after the last day of the calendar month on which the 60th day of employment falls.

 However, there are some special days each year that employers should pay attention to.
 That is, when the MPF enrolment deadline falls on the last calendar day of a month which is a Saturday, a public holiday, a gale warning day or a black rainstorm warning day, making it necessary to extend the MPF enrolment deadline for the new employees to the first business day of next month.
 However, the 'first-time contribution day' for the first contributions of employee remains unchanged.

-For instance, if the new employee's 60th day of employment is Saturday, 30 April 2016, the deadline for enrolment of this employee will be extended to next business day (that is 3 May 2016), which is not a Saturday, a public holiday, a gale warning day or a black rainstorm warning day.
-However, there is no change to the end date of the permitted period (for the purpose of calculating the contribution day) and no postponement of the 'first-time contribution day', herein, the deadline for employer to pay the first-time contributions in full for this new employee remains unchanged on 10 May 2016.
+For instance, if the new employee's 60th day of employment is Saturday, 16 April 2022, the deadline for enrolment of this employee will be extended to next business day (that is19 April 2022), which is not a Saturday, a public holiday, a gale warning day or a black rainstorm warning day.
+However, there is no change to the end date of the permitted period (for the purpose of calculating the contribution day) and no postponement of the 'first-time contribution day', herein, the deadline for employer to pay the first-time contributions in full for this new employee remains unchanged on 10 May 2022.

 ||The 60th day of employment

 |1 December 2022

 ||29 January 2022 (Saturday)||31 January 2022 (Monday)||10 February 2022 (Thursday)|

 ||30 January 2022 (Sunday)||3 January 2022 (Monday)||10 February 2022 (Thursday)|